File Properties Editor

 - You can edit the properties of any kind of file (files, folders, applications, ...).

-- You can edit their name, their type, their creator, their creation date and time, their modification date and time, their access date and time.
+- You can edit their name, their type, their creator, their creation date and time and their modification date and time.

 - You can set their type and creator like the ones of any other file.

-- You can set their creation, modification and access dates and times to the current time or any other time.
+- You can set their creation and modification date and time to the current time or any other time.

 - You can check their logical and physical size, for both the data and resource forks.